learn-co-students/rails-github-api-v-000/README.md

 2. Create a `.env` file where you can store your unique ID and Secret as `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`.
 While there, include a third environment variable, `GITHUB_USERNAME` and include your own account name.
+    We put important secrets in this file.
+The `dotenv` gem reads this file, finds out our secrets and securely passes them to our Rails app.

 3. Our Rails application will need to mimic GitHub's OAuth web application flow.
     The following routes are provided: